 Do you or a loved one suffer from the beginning stages of Alzheimer’s disease or dementia?
 Are you worried about living at home alone because of the risks?
-Do you want to put off moving to a long-term memory care facility as long as possible?
+Do you want to put off moving to a long-term memory care or dementia care facility as long as possible?

 We can help!
-Visiting Care Giving Services offers in-home services to many elderly and disabled individuals wanting to remain in the comfort of a familiar environment.
+Visiting Care Giving Services, providers of dementia care O’Fallon, MO and the surrounding areas trust, offers in-home services to many elderly and disabled individuals wanting to remain in the comfort of a familiar environment.
 This allows them to be safe and secure and get the care they need in their own home.

 Many confuse Alzheimer’s disease and dementia, believing that they are interchangeable.
 Dementia is not a disease, it’s a syndrome with symptoms that affect memory.
 Dementia most often affects older individuals because of the loss of brain cells that affect memory.

 People can have more than one type of dementia and there are some conditions and diseases that can cause it to appear or advance.
 These include Parkinson’s, vascular disease, stroke, chronic drug use and Alzheimer’s.

 Alzheimer’s is the most common type of dementia.
 In fact, it’s responsible for 50-70% of all dementia.
 It is an irreversible disease that has no cure.
 It is estimated that over 5 million people in the U.S. have this disease.
 Symptoms usually appear after the age of 60, although younger people may get it as well.

 Both dementia and Alzheimer’s can share the same symptoms, like difficulty concentrating and communicating and memory impairment.
 Alzheimer’s patients may have more disorientation, depression, confusion and even changes in behavior and physical functioning.